GWC-DCMB/curriculum-notebooks/paper/paper.md

 # Summary

 <!-- pasted from our PyCon 2020 talk proposal -->
-We are Bioinformatics PhD students at the University of Michigan who started a local chapter of Girls Who Code to provide a fun and supportive environment for high school women to learn the power of coding.
+We are bioinformatics trainees at the University of Michigan who started a local chapter of Girls Who Code to provide a fun and supportive environment for high school women to learn the power of coding.
 Our goal was to cover basic coding topics and data science concepts through